-The Adonis Blue, loveliest of all the blue butterflies and rivalled perhaps only by the White Admiral as a thing of delicate wonder in flight, adorning as it does the beauty of the chalk uplands of southern England.
+The Adonis Blue, loveliest of all the blue butterflies and rivalled only, perhaps, by the White Admiral as a thing of delicate wonder in flight, lending its grace to the beauty of the chalk uplands of southern England.
 This is the butterfly of our joyous childhood excursions to Hod Hill, where, I hope, it will continue to flourish long after the footprints of rapacious men fade from view.
+LJ

 It occurs to me that this is an amusing example of the Sorites Paradox.
 The excerpt is from R.F.Delderfield’s “To serve them all my days”.
 At what moment does a pencil become a pencil-stub?
 This schoolmaster appears to know!